 If you have this journal up in the cloud on a website, then use an obscure URL on your server like http://example.com/this/is/my/journal/ and bury it in folders to use it without people being able to guess where it is or stumble on it.
 Then they have to both guess your URL and your password to find it.
 Also be careful about external URLs — everyone collects referrer website data nowadays, you can be giving someone's Google Analytics a direct link to your journal.
 It's really much more secure to have your journal on your laptop or computer.

 Learn How to Use It

-In addition to all the documentation available on http://PmWiki.org and in the documentation section within your own MultiJournal website, we have videos available at our business website — click here.
+In addition to all the documentation available on http://PmWiki.org and in the documentation section within your own MultiJournal website, we have videos available at our business website — click here and a cheatsheet we created for the base software.
 We do short videos on each topic in the tutorial, and there is helpful text below the video in case you can't see the screen.

 This is not our own application, it's just a bundle: config files, plug-ins, sample pages, and "logo" over already-available PmWiki software.
 We have not created anything original for this package other than the "logo" and how it's all set up so that multiples have a way of creating visual "WikiStyles" for headmates and easily using shortcuts for styles to help facilitate faster conversations than would otherwise be possible if you had to color and style every paragraph of text manually.

 We are a plug-in developer for PmWiki, but this set-up doesn't contain any of our recipes or original work.
 It's all GPL licensed.
 You can modify or share whatever you'd like so long as you don't violate the GPL license.